 - Cuban-Haitian entrant

-In addition to the eligibility criteria outlined on this page, each program may have additional requirements such as Expected Family Contribution (EFC), financial need, etc. Please refer to each program for specific information about eligibility for new students and continued eligibility for returning students.
+Each aid program may have additional requirements such as Expected Family Contribution (EFC), financial need, etc. Refer to each program for specific information about eligibility.

-International students are not eligible for federal, state and institutional need-based financial aid.
+International students are not eligible for federal, state or institutional need-based financial aid.
 For more information regarding aid resources, please contact the Office of International Services.

-Incarcerated students are not eligible for federal, state and institutional need-based financial aid.
+Incarcerated students are not eligible for federal, state or institutional need-based financial aid.

 Federal Student Financial Aid Penalties for Drug Law Violations: